LedgerHQ/ledger-live/libs/coin-tester/README.md

 ### Environment variables

-- Generate a [Github token classic](https://github.com/settings/tokens) and make sure to authorize Ledger SSO
+- Generate a [Github token classic](https://github.com/settings/tokens) and give it full "repo" and "project" rights.
+Make sure to authorize Ledger SSO.

 - Go in the coin-module you want to test and create a `.env` in the folder where your test resides.
 For exemple for `coin-evm` create the file should be located in: `src/__test__/coin-tester/.env`.